Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 Determines whether or not the printer should remove the part's resources before placing the printed part in an inventory.
 ### variantIndex
 Index of the part variant to use (if any).
+### packedVolume
+Volume of the item being printed.
+### isBlacklisted
+Flag indicating if the part is blacklisted or not.
+If blacklisted then it can't be printed by a shipwright printer.
+### mass
+Mass of the part including variant.
+### unpackedVolume
+Volume of the part when unpacked.
+### isUnpacked
+Flag to indicate whether or not the part is unpacked.
+### flightId
+ID of the part.
+### waitForSupportCompletion
+Flag to wait for a support unit to complete the job.
+### skipInventoryAdd
+Flag to indicate whether or not to add the item to the inventory when printing has completed.
+This is used by printers that are supporting a lead Shipwright.
+Instead of storing the part, they hand it over to the lead Shipwright for inclusion in a vessel.
 ## Methods